Convert Millimole per Cubic Meter to Nanomole per Liter (mmol/m³ to nmol/l)

 How do you convert mmol/m³ to nmol/l formula?

-The main formula to convert mmol/m³ to nmol/l is to multiply mmol/m³ value by 1000.
+The main formula for the conversion of the mmol/m³ value to nmol/l amount is to multiply the mmol/m³ value by 1000.

 There are 1000 Nanomole per Liter in 1 Millimole per Cubic Meter.To convert from Millimole per Cubic Meter to Nanomole per Liter, multiply your figure by 1000 (or divide by 0.001).